Editorial

 Our Verdict on the Most Creative Cocktail Menus

-For Asia-Pacific travel, Bar Benfiddich in Tokyo is the single most distinctive cocktail menu experience in the world — not because it has a menu, but because the absence of one is so clearly a considered creative decision rather than an oversight.
+For Asia-Pacific travel, Bar Benfiddich in Tokyo is the single most distinctive cocktail menu experience in the world, not because it has a menu, but because the absence of one is so clearly a considered creative decision rather than an oversight.
 Reserve at least a month in advance for a seat at the bar.
+For a broader sweep of bars getting their menus right, the editors have also published a ranked guide to the bars with the best cocktail menus right now.